jerfowler/ExpressBrunchJade/README.md

 #Express Brunch with Jade

-Express Brunch with Jade is a [Brunch](http://brunch.io/) app skeleton that is based on hipsters but adds a custom Express Server and Jade client & server side templates.
-If Brunch with Hipsters was awesome before awesome was awesome.
-Express Brunch with Jade is just pure sweetness...
+Express Brunch with Jade is a [Brunch](http://brunch.io/) app skeleton that has everything hipsters has, but adds a custom Express Server, public & server file watcher, built-in socket.io reload, custom Backbone model/view/collection helpers, Jade client & server side templates and over 70 mocha BDD tests.

-Express brunch has a custom server.coffee file that watches all the server files you specify and restarts the http server when it detects a change.
+Express Brunch with Jade's custom server.coffee file watches any files you specify, server and/or public static file compiled by brunch, reloads the Express App and sends a socket.io reload command to the client when it detects a change.

-Files that are watched and ignored are configured under the server section in the config.coffee:
+Files & Directories that are watched and ignored are configured under the server section in the config.coffee:

     server:
         path: 'server.coffee'
         port: 3333
         base: '/'
-        watched: ['express/config.coffee', 'express/index.coffee', 'express/lib', 'express/models', 'express/routes']
+        watched: ['public', 'express']
         ignored: /(^[.#]|(?:~)$)/

 ## Languages